 Method 1: Fuel Pathway-Based Crediting

-This refers to the basic creation and use of low carbon fuels that offset carbon use compared to traditional fuels.
-Developers that are generating these types of fuels that automatically generate credits as well.
-This can have a broad variety of applications across industries for businesses that are embracing more renewable fuel sources.
-For example, agricultural solar energy installations that are using solar energy to power equipment instead of fuels may want to see if they are generating LCSF credits as well.
+This refers to the basic creation and use of low-carbon fuels that offset carbon use compared to traditional fuels.
+Developers that are generating these types of fuels automatically generate LCFS credits as well.
+This can have a broad variety of applications across industries for businesses that are embracing more low carbon fuels and renewable fuel sources.
+For example, agricultural solar energy installations that are using solar energy to power equipment instead of fuels may want to see if they are generating LCFS credits as well.

 Method 2: Project-Based Crediting